EB-2 Professionals with Advanced Degrees

 ||DOL reviews & certifies the application.* DOL mails the certification to FSIS.

 * Subject to change depending on DOL's workload.
 DOL may audit the application before certifying it.
 If audited, UH will have 30 days to provide the requested information to DOL.
-DOL may take up to 2 years to certify an audited application.
+DOL may take as long as 2 years to reach a decision on an audited application.

 STEP 4: File I-140 petition with USCIS [top]